Evacuation of East Prussia: Crimes

 The widely publicized killings and rapes in places like Nemmersdorf by the Soviets led to a severe degree of fear in the entire German population of East Prussia.
-Those that could not escape the advancing Soviets were left to their fate.
-Wealthy civilians of East Prussia were often shot by Soviet soldiers, their goods stolen, and their houses set on fire.
-Zakhar Agranenko, a playwright serving as an officer of marine infantry in East Prussia, wrote: "Red Army soldiers don't believe in 'individual liaisons' with German women.
-Nine, ten, twelve men at a time – they rape them on a collective basis."
+Soviet troops had no qualms about firing on unarmed and helpless refugees.
+Whole families were murdered, and their homes were torched.
+Thefts and the looting of valuables was rampant.
+Zakhar Agranenko, a playwright serving as an officer of marine infantry in East Prussia, wrote:

+Red Army soldiers don't believe in "individual liaisons" with German women.
+Nine, ten, twelve men at a time – they rape them on a collective basis.

 Even Russian women liberated from forced labor camps were raped by Soviet soldiers.
 The rear-guard units of the advancing Soviet armies were responsible for a large proportion of the crimes committed by Red Army personnel.
-Soviet Officers like Lev Kopelev, who tried to prevent crimes, were accused of pity for the enemy and became Gulag prisoners.
+Soviet officers like Lev Kopelev, who tried to prevent crimes, were accused of pity for the enemy and became Gulag prisoners.

 These acts of violence were influenced by a desire for revenge and retribution for crimes committed by the Nazis during their invasion of the Soviet Union, collectively driven by Soviet propaganda.
 The propaganda was a purposeful goad to the Soviet soldier and reflected the will of the political authorities in the Soviet Union right up to Stalin.
 There is no question that Stalin was aware of what was happening.
 Given the strict control of the Communist party over the military hierarchy, the pillage and rape in Prussia was the result of the Soviet command at all levels.
 Only when Stalin saw that it was in the Soviet Union's interests to check the behaviour of the Red Army did he take steps to stop it.